tj9027/e-commerce/README.md

 🦄 Looking to the future

-more in-depth testing, with mocks and simulated actions design principles and better understanding of code architecture best practices implement real payment
+more in-depth testing, with mocks and simulated actions design principles and better understanding of code architecture best practices and implement real payment